 The first marriage of a man is usually arranged by the man's father.
 A bride-service of helping the girl's father with his livestock is performed by the man, who usually marries in his early twenties.
 Polygyny (the practice of having more than one wife) is practiced, up to the Muslim limit of four wives.
 There is one chief wife, however, who has authority over the other wives.

-Although Fula Jalon villages are scattered, each village has a central court and a mosque.
-Houses belonging to the settled Fula Jalon are typically round with mud walls and thatched roofs.
+Although Fulbe villages are scattered, each village has a central court and a mosque.
+Houses belonging to the settled Fulbe are typically round with mud walls and thatched roofs.
 Each hut has an encircling verandah.
-The nomadic Fula Jalon live in open, beehive-shaped huts without walls or verandahs.
+The nomadic Fulbe live in open, beehive-shaped huts without walls or verandahs.
 Each hut is surrounded by a cattle corral.
 Each village has a headman who handles village affairs and answers to a paramount chief.

-The Fula Jalon are almost completely Muslim, faithfully following the teachings of the Koran (Islam's "holy book").
-They believe that Allah is the only god and that Mohammed is his prophet.
-Islamic schools are also set up for the children in some of the villages.
+The Fulbe are almost completely Muslim, though they also adhere to pre-Islamic animism.
+They believe that Allah is the only God, and that Mohammed is his prophet.
+Some villages have Islamic schools for the children.

-Efforts to evangelize these people have resulted in only a very small number of Fula Jalon believers.
-They are apparently very devoted to their Islamic religion and see it as a fulfillment of their needs.
-To win these people to Christ, further prayer is needed for God to open their hearts and eyes to the Truth.
+Efforts to evangelize these people have resulted in only a very small number of Fulbe believers.
+They are very devoted to their Islamic religion and see it as a fulfillment of their needs.
+It will take much prayer to open Fulbe hearts to the King of kings.